dhall-lang/dhall-lang/standard/types.md

     ↑(d, x, m, let x = a₀ in b₀) = let x = a₁ in b₁

+Again, the bound variable, `x`, is not in scope for its own type, `A₀`, so do not increase the lower bound, `m`, when shifting the bound variable's type.

+Note that Dhall's `let` expressions do not allow recursive definitions so the bound variable, `x`, is not in scope for the right-hand side of the assignment, `a₀`, so do not increase the lower bound, `m`, when shifting the right-hand side of the assignment.

-... otherwise we descend as normal if the bound variable name does not match:
+Descend as normal if the bound variable name does not match:

     ↑(d, x, m, A₀) = A₁   ↑(d, x, m, a₀) = a₁   ↑(d, x, m, b₀) = b₁